 Addiction is a complex medical condition determined by a person’s unique genetic and environmental factors.
 It is defined as “compulsive drug use despite negative consequences.”
 One of those negative consequences includes the threat of death.
 This means that, while some people do become so frightened by an overdose they are able to immediately stop, most people can’t.
 Research has shown that, when it comes to opioids specifically, addiction therapy drugs such as methadone and buprenorphine are the tools that have the highest success rate.

 Without prompt access to these medications, overdose survivors are likely to continue using, even if they don’t want to.
-It might be true that naloxone technically leads to further criminal behavior by allowing people to survive and continue taking illegal drugs, but that truth bears only a sociopathic relevance—and works to reinforce a lack of empathy for people who use drugs that our nation has chosen to criminalize.
+It might be true that naloxone technically leads to further criminal behaviour by allowing people to survive and continue taking illegal drugs, but that truth bears only a sociopathic relevance—and works to reinforce a lack of empathy for people who use drugs that our nation has chosen to criminalizse.

-If these drugs were decriminalized, or if people who survived overdoses had better access to low-barrier addiction treatment, naloxone would no longer be seen as “promoting criminal activity.”
+If these drugs were decriminalised, or if people who survived overdoses had better access to low-barrier addiction treatment, naloxone would no longer be seen as “promoting criminal activity.”
 It would simply be seen as promoting life.

 And promoting life is exactly what Lisa Smith, a North Carolina machine operator, wants to do—she attends actual narcan parties, which are community organized events to promote harm reduction. “[It’s] like a tupperware party but with Narcan,” Smith explains, a chuckle in her voice.
 “They set up tables and we work together making naloxone kits that will go to the harm reduction coalition.”